3D Anderson localization of light in disordered systems of dielectric particles: Results and discussion

-Diffusive propagation of light is characterized by a transverse spread of energy and exponential energy decay in time as a result of multiple scattering.
+In this section present the results for finite samples probed by focused-beam with analysis of the propagation and plane-wave pulses excitations for time-resolved transmission measurements.

+AL is expected for materials with high refractive indices.
+E.g., TiO$_2$ powders are reported as those where transverse localization and anomalous transmission can be observed \cite{Sperling2013, Stoerzer2006}.
+Therefore, we first fix the refractive index at $n=3.0$ to study the role of the volume fraction factor.

+Classic diffusive propagation of light in sparse media with widely separated particles ($l_s > \lambda $) is characterized by a random walk driven by multiple scattering and diffraction from individual scatterers.
+These interactions create a diffuse energy distribution where light spreads in both forward and transverse directions, with the degree of forward-peaking defined by the anisotropy factor $g$ \cite{ISHIMARU1978}.
+Consequently, the light direction becomes increasingly decoupled from the initial source with each subsequent scattering event.
 The geometry of the field spread experiences a change when particles are densely packed.
-Generally, at dense packing, far-field single scattering becomes impossible, and classic multiple scattering turns into percolation of light along random transmission channels \cite{Grynko2020, Naraghi_etal2015, Astratov2007}.
-This can lead to formation of a Caylee-tree-like channel \cite{Grynko2020} or a transversely localized propagation \cite{Yilmaz2019, WANG2021}, depending on the particle size and degree of disorder.
-This transition may occur even at a relatively small refractive index $n=1.5$ and $l^* \lesssim \lambda $ \cite{Grynko2020}, which, however, should be insufficient for AL. Nevertheless, multiple scattering and, correspondingly, diffusion appears to be significantly reduced under such conditions.
-This effect can be seen also in the polarimetric measurements of backscattering from high-albedo powders with different packing densities \cite{Bondarenko_etal_2006, Spadaccia_etal_2022, SHKURATOV2007}.
-Linear polarization of light produced by single scattering from particles on the powder surface is suppressed by the contribution of the multiple scattering component, which is highly randomized and almost totally unpolarized.
-Thus, the linear polarization degree of the backscattered radiation depends on the strength of multiple scattering and, correspondingly on the packing density of particles \cite{Grynko2020, Bondarenko_etal_2006, Spadaccia_etal_2022, SHKURATOV2007}.
+Generally, at dense packing, far-field scattering becomes impossible, and classic multiple scattering turns into percolation of light along random transmission channels \cite{Grynko2020, Naraghi_etal2015, Astratov2007}.
+This can lead to formation of Caylee-tree-like channels (e.g., \cite{Grynko2020}) or a transversely localized propagation \cite{Yilmaz2019, WANG2021}, depending on the particle size and volume fraction.